masonskii/PixelArtGenerator/README.md

-Sure, I can help you with that.
-Here is the README.md file for your code:

 ## Pixel Art Generator

 This repository contains a Python script that can be used to generate pixel art from an image.
 The script works by first downscaling the image to a smaller size, then creating a new image with the same dimensions as the original image.
 The new image is then filled with random colors, and the colors of the original image are used to create a pixelated effect.